orioldedios/Game-Design-Pillars/README.md

 ![Thinking](/docs/Thinking.jpg)

 ## Some examples.
 As we have said before, all videogames developed have their Game Pillars.
+Here are a few samples:

-One example is *The Last of Us*, that has the following ones:
+### *The Last of Us:*

 **Crafting:** Along the videogame, there are a lot of abandoned objects for all the map.
 So, for making a good progress, crafting with this dump objects are necessary.
 **Story:** As the most of *Naughty Dog*'s videogames, the Story is one essential part in *The Last of Us*.